MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/overview.md

 <!-- ![DevTools zoomed in.](overview-images/zoom-rendered-page.png) -->

-To zoom the rendered page, click somewhere in the rendered page and use the same keyboard shortcuts.
-When you zoom the rendered page, the zoom percentage level is briefly displayed.
+To zoom the rendered page, click the page, and then use the same keyboard shortcuts as above.

 **To restore zoom to 100%:**